urmaspitsi/mt/README.md

 * At the same time sensor data seems to exhibit quite good randomness on a local scale.
 Meaning it resembles a normal random walk.
 Eg terminal values of sensor data by unit_id follow normal distribution quite closely.
 * Out of 21 sensors only some seem to be relevant.
 This provides good dimensionality reduction
 * Different datasets have different 'relevant' sensors.
 It could be related to different configuration settings that I left out of focus at the moment.
+* Some 'relevant' sensors make predictions worse.
+Eg in Dataset3, from top 10 highest variance sensors only sensors 4,11,17,3 provide good results.
+As sensors 15,20,21,12,7,10 produce very bad results ceteris paribus.
+Similar situation occurs for Dataset2 and Dataset4.
+This needs further investigator.
+Maybe there are natural reasons why in these cases some sensors lead to random prediction (configuration settings?).

 ### Next steps
 #### Data preprocessing and analytics